The Agricultural and Veterinary Code Regulations 1995 state that a minor use:

 2. in relation to a chemical product, is a use of the product where the following apply:

-(a) instructions for that use are in the Register in relation to one or more registered chemical products;
+(a) Instructions for that use are in the Register in relation to one or more registered chemical products

-(b) none of those registered chemical products is available for sale anywhere in Australia.
+(b) None of those registered chemical products is available for sale anywhere in Australia

-It is recognised that a minor use can include:
+A minor use can include:

-Guidance
+2. Guidance

 Please note: The following are guidelines only.
 The final decision on which uses are determined to be a minor use rests with the APVMA.